Notice of Privacy Practices

 Accommodate reasonable requests you may make to communicate health information by alternative means or at alternative locations

-SHS reserves the right to -change its privacy practices and to make the new provisions effective for all protected health information in maintains.
+SHS reserves the right to -change its privacy practices and to make the new provisions effective for all treatment records in maintains.
 Revised notices will be made available to you upon request at your next visit to our practice.

 If you have questions or complaints, please contact: